TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lesson.md

 #### Instruction Part 2

 * Define **composition**: Using an expression as part of a larger expression, or a statement as part of a larger statement.
 You can use parentheses to compose expressions as well.
-* Parentheses: In Snap! many composite expressions were made by simply putting blocks one after another.
-However, in Python if you want certain things to be evaluated together, use parentheses.
+* Parentheses: If you want certain things to be evaluated together, use parentheses.

 ### 3. Lab